Duration: halfday or full day cycling (7 hours – 30km total).

 Continue cycling to Duong river, crossing the countryside of the Red River delta, a good chance for taking nice photos and witness the rural daily activities on the farm.

 Then take a local boat crossing the Duong river, to get to the rural area where people live of agriculture.
 You cycle from villages to villages, through rice fields and meet friendly people.
 Arrive to Co Loa citadel around noon.
 This old fortress attracts many travelers for its historical and cultural value.
 It would be interesting for you to find out that Co Loa Citadel is not only built in a large scale, but also took a very long time to construct.
 Especially, it has also been the source of various relics of the Dong Son culture of the Bronze Age.
 This would be a chance to explore such large site and its beauty.
 This spiral-shaped complex will take you to the mysterious ancient Vietnam thousands years ago.

-After lunch, biking the road back your hotel or you can be picked up by our vehicle and transferred back to your hotel in Hanoi.
+After a short break, biking the road back your hotel or you can be picked up by our vehicle and transferred back to your hotel in Hanoi.

 Opt 2: Biking route: Hanoi – But Thap pagoda – Dong Ho folk painting – Hanoi

 07:30 Meet our tour guide at your hotel and transfer by car out of the center Hanoi to the dike of the Duong River (cross the Red River).
 Then start cycling to But Thap pagoda (20km).
 We ride along the Duong riverbank, enjoy the peaceful countryside the river meanders through with rice and corn fields dotted with rural villages, bamboo trees and old pagodas.

 We visit But Thap pagoda, the most typical pagoda in Vietnam, But Thap is recognized as one of the country’s most important cultural relics.
 The pagoda was built under the dynasty of King Tran Thanh Tong (1258-1278), and rebuilt in 1647 in the Le Dynasty by the Chinese Zen Buddhist priest Zhus Zhus (Chuyet Chuyet in Vietnamese).